chithakumar13/react-chat-bot/README.md

 ## **Usage**

 List of questions to be asked by bot the can be passed .
-Take a look at example questions structure here `src/config/Question/Questionnare.ts`
+Take a look at example questions structure [here!](`src/config/Question/Questionnare.ts`)

 ```
 import { Bot, BotConfig } from 'react--customizable-chat-bot'